 Industry Analysis & Industry Trends

-Industry revenue is estimated to increase at an annualised 3.9% in the five years through 2012-13, to total £12 billion... purchase to read more
+Industry revenue is estimated to rise at a compound annual rate of 3.4% over the five years through 2016-17 to reach £13.8 billion... purchase to read more

 Industry Report - Industry Locations Chapter